Family: Mint / Dead-Nettle [Labiatea / Lamiaceae]

 There are no known hybrids of Pennyroyal nor of Corsica Mint.

-The empty dark-blue squares show that there is plenty of opportunity for much more promiscuity between mints.
+The empty dark-brown squares show that there is plenty of opportunity for much more promiscuity between mints.

 N.B.
 Due to the symmetrical nature of the chart, each hybrid appears twice.